spykelionel/mobile-first-approach-blogr-landing-page/README.md

 ### Useful resources

-- [White space value](https://developer.mozilla.com) - This helped me understand more of the `white-space` property
+- [Mozilla](https://developer.mozilla.com) - This helped me understand more of the `white-space` property
-- [Example resource 2](https://m.youtube.com/playlist?list=PL4cUxeGkcC9i3FXJSUfmsNOx8E7u6UuhG) - This article helped me to be comfortable with displaying elements on a page using `flex`
+- [youtube](https://m.youtube.com/playlist?list=PL4cUxeGkcC9i3FXJSUfmsNOx8E7u6UuhG) - This article helped me to be
+  comfortable with displaying elements on a page using `flex`

 ## Author